Did you know that the national job

-Did you know that the national job outlook for X-ray technologists will be very good for the next decade?
-More people now need procedures to diagnose health conditions.
+outlook for X-ray technologists will be very good for the next decade?
+Many senior citizens now need X-rays and diagnostic procedures to asses their health conditions.
 So, you can expect to find many employers who appreciate your radiology skills.

 So, why is continuing education important?
 You probably think of it as a means to maintain your licensure or learn something new.
 But its benefits go beyond these key purposes.